Want to know more?

 We can also offer more advanced models of cardiac safety, such as Purkinje fibre, cardiac contractility and Langendorf models.

 It is a regulatory requirement that an assessment of hERG inhibition should be made by manual patch-clamp to Good Laboratory Practise (GLP) standards.
-GLP-hERG is provided through our expert alliance partner, PhysioStim (visit the partners page for more information).
+GLP-hERG is provided through our expert alliance partner, PhysioStim (visit the European Centre of Excellence page for more information).

 Given over 300 years of combined expertise in drug discovery and safety, ApconiX is uniquely positioned to work with your project team to